woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/map.rst

 Now that we have a set of styled layers, we can bring them together as a map.

 MBStyle supports styling multiple layers with a single style document.
 Copy the layers of each of the previous styles into a new MBStyle named ``mbtut_all``.
-The final style will look like:
+The style will look like:

 .. code-block:: json